MarufZak/study-logs/understanding-linux-kernel/README.md

 | int                    | nr_active | number of process descriptors linked into the lists.                                                                                                               |
 | unsigned long[5]       | bitmap    | a priority bitmap.
 Each flag is set if corresponding priority list is not empty.
 For example if first 3 lists have descriptors, we have: [1, 1, 1, 0, 0, 0, …, 0]. |
 | struct list_head [140] | queue     | The array of 140 heads of the priority lists.                                                                                                                      |

+### prio

+A field in process descriptor that stores dynamic priority of the process.

 ## FAQ